-Client Identification Requirements (By-Law 7.1 – Law Society of Upper Canada)
+Client Identification Requirements (By-Law 7.1 – Law Society of Ontario)

-To combat fraud, the Law Society of Upper Canada (LSUC), which governs lawyers and law firms practicing in the Province of Ontario, Canada, has amended its Bylaw 7.1 which now requires the identification and verification of Ridout & Maybee LLP’s clients; Similar regulations are now also in place in most other Canadian jurisdictions.
+To combat fraud, the Law Society of Ontario (LSO)* which governs lawyers and law firms practicing in the Province of Ontario, Canada, has amended its Bylaw 7.1 which now requires the identification and verification of Ridout & Maybee LLP’s clients; Similar regulations are now also in place in most other Canadian jurisdictions.

-The following information must now be obtained by us to comply with LSUC identification requirements.
+The following information must now be obtained by us to comply with LSO identification requirements.

 - Full name